wso2/docs-is/en/docs/learn/authentication-session-persistence.md

 #### 1. Session Data

-Once the user get authenticated over WSO2 Identity Server, it will create a Session data object which is stored the authenticated user and the other authentication flow details.
-This will store in the database to share across the cluster nodes.
+Once the user gets authenticated over WSO2 Identity Server, it will create a session data object which stores the authenticated user and the other authentication flow details.
+This will be stored in the database to be shared across the cluster nodes.

 #### 2. Operational Data

-This is covered the same session data as in above but the outdated records.
-Ex: Once user get authenticated, there will be a record for login status to that session id.
-Then again that user get logout from the system, we are not removing the above record from the table and instead of that we add a new record to the same session id with status called logout.
+This covers the same session data as in above but the outdated records.
+Ex: Once user gets authenticated, there will be a record for login status to that session id.
+Then again when that user is logged out from the system, we are not removing the above record from the table and instead of that we add a new record to the same session id with status called logout.
 So the valid record is the last one and all the other records under that session id will be outdated.
-Those outdated records are belong to the Operational Data.
+Those outdated records belong to the Operational Data.

 #### 3. Temporary Data

-In authentication flow, there are many temporary data object that will keep for few seconds only.
+In authentication flow, there are many temporary data objects that will keep for few seconds only.
 We keep these in cache.
 But to make consistent the cluster environment without having the local cache, we store that also in the same database table that we stored the session data as in above.

-When we consider about the data persistence which is belong to the critical path and high concurrency situation, we had to further improved the following key aspects as well.
+Upon considering the persistence of data relevant to the critical path and high concurrency situations, we had to further improve the following key aspects as well.

 #### Data Clean-Up

-Since above data are collected over the authentication flow, it will grow the database with that data very frequently.
-So we had to managed few tasks to clean the data in the database for some given conditions.
+Since above data are collected over the authentication flow, the database will grow with that data very frequently.
+So we had to manage few tasks to clean the data in the database for some given conditions.

 #### Task Pool

-We are storing above data within a critical path which is control the authentication.
+We are storing above data within a critical path which controls the authentication.
 So we have introduced a pooling mechanism to put the data persistence tasks into that pool and continue the critical path without blocking it.